-To all the many families that came or donated, either to celebrate their survival or to remember their lost ones – thank-you for joining us and for your continued support in making this a special day for so many in the brain aneurysm community.
+To all the many families that came and participated, either to celebrate their survival or to remember their lost ones – thank-you for joining us and we hope this event gave you the opportunity to: “Share your Tears, Remember with Love, and to Walk & Run to Honor”.

 For those new to our website, we’d like to acquaint you with some background.
 The Maine Brain Aneurysm Awareness Committee (MBAAC) was formed in 2009 and is a group of committed volunteers that seek to remember and honor our loved ones lost to or having survived a brain aneurysm.
 Our mission is to provide support to the brain aneurysm community, raise public awareness regarding early detection and treatment and to help fund research.
 Our ultimate goal is to help save lives and improve the quality of their lives!